-In this course we examine aspects of the intersections between race and religion in a number of historical and social contexts.
-We place at the center of our discussions the question of how race and religion are co-constructed categories that function as a prism through which people come to understand and experience their own identities and those of others.
-We will privilege interpretations that emphasize (1) the intersections of race and religion as a process in which power plays a pivotal role; and (2) the means through which communities form collective identities.
-We will read a range of historical analysis and primary source materials from the U.S. and the Caribbean.
-After a theory module, we will examine a colonial-era captivity narrative, antebellum pro-slavery document, missionary works, analyses of anti-Semitism, works on Rastafari, Haitian Vodou, Jonestown, the Christian White Supremacy movement, as well as the contemporary U.S. relationship to the Middle East.
+This course will examine aspects of the interactions between race and religion in a number of historical and social contexts.
+We will place at the center of our discussions the question of how race functions as a prism through which people come to both understand and experience their own religious life and that of others.
+In examining race, we will privilege interpretations that emphasize the construction of race as a process in which power plays a pivotal role and means through which communities form collective identities.
+We will read a wide range of historical analyses and primary source materials from the United States and the Caribbean.
+We will examine pro-slavery documents, Native American missionary works, analyses of anti-Semitism, and works on Father Divine, the Nation of Islam, Rastafari, Haitian Vodou, Jonestown, and Christian right supremacist groups like Aryan Nation.

 ||Gen Ed Area Dept:

 |Course Format: Seminar||Grading Mode: Graded|